What is Cuba known for other than Fidel Castro, Che Guevara, and the revolution?

 In Cuba, politics and art are not very far apart.
 When political and social conditions changed, as they did frequently, so did the art sphere of the country.

-The historic visual arts have been one of the strongest parts of Cuba’s incredible cultural display for a long time, but it is its contemporary art that became known and praised internationally.
+The historical visual arts have been one of the strongest parts of Cuba’s incredible cultural display for a long time, but it is its contemporary art that became known and praised internationally.

 It is viewed as particularly assertive, especially after the growth of Cuba’s young creatives in the 1980s.